v9n/axcoto.com/content/about.md

 That means my code mostly use by developer for monitoring, debugging purpose.

-I love programming languages and know a wide range of language.
+I'm interested in programming languages and know a wide range of language.
 Currenly I'm dabble in Crystal, Elixir and Rust.
 I know Ruby, Go, PHP and JavaScript quite well.
 Shell is my bread and butter.
+Time to time, I hack on a toy Lisp language call [Mochi].

 I belive that programming is the best way for the poor to escape poverty.
 It requires minimal capital to invest in equipment, the limit